Search

 Nepotism

-5. Except as provided by law, a public official may not appoint a person to a position that is to be directly or indirectly compensated from public funds or fees of office if:
+Except as provided by law, a public official may not appoint, confirm the appointment of or vote for a person to a position that is to be directly or indirectly compensated from public funds or fees of office if:

 1. The person is related to the public official by blood (consanguinity) within the third degree or by marriage (affinity) within the second degree [see below]; or